 Crownridge Canyon Park is a small natural area on the northwest side of San Antonio with a small loop.
-You will not find many scenic views at the park, but the hike will be short, and well shaded.
+You will not find many scenic views at the park, but the hike will be short and well-shaded.
 There are few amenities and the park is NOT dog friendly.
-I visited Crownridge Canyon Park late on a weekday morning, and completed the nearly two mile hike in under 40 minutes.
+I visited Crownridge Canyon Park late on a weekday morning, and completed the nearly two-mile hike in under 40 minutes.

 Crownridge Canyon Park is between Friedrich Wilderness Park and Six Flags Fiesta Texas, on the northwest side of San Antonio.
 You can access the park via Luskey Blvd, which connects Camp Bullis Rd to Babcock Rd.
-The park is open from 7:30am until dusk.
+The park is open from 7:30am until 6:30pm.

 The smaller trail will extend your hike by about half a mile, but it is not handicap accessible.
 It is known as the Bear Grass Trail.
 I found this trail very easy to hike even though the trail is natural.
 Its difficulty is moderate at best.